KevinC2020/hellow-world/README.md

 Hi Everyone,

 This is KevinC2020.
-Trying to figure out how Github works and learn how to incorporate Github with game-development.
+Trying to figure out how Github works and learn how to incorporate Github with machine learning project.